JohnRising/stackup/apps/docs/docs/packages/client-sdk/useroperation.md

 ### Middleware Functions

 Some fragments on a `UserOperation` may depend on custom logic in order to be built.
-For example, based on your `Wallet` implementation there might be a specific way to fetch the `nonce` and sign an operation which aren't specified in the standard.
+For example, based on your `Wallet Contract` implementation there might be a specific way to fetch the `nonce` and sign an operation which aren't specified in the standard.

 For such cases we can set custom middleware functions.
 During `buildOp`, a middleware will be called in the order they are set.
 Here is a example of middleware functions you might have in your application: